 The New Vic Theatre hosted Astley’s Astounding Adventures – a play about Philip Astley’s life which was simply fascinating.

-“It was wonderful for the Philip Astley Project team to receive this award and recognition, especially as it not only celebrates the amazing work that’s been achieved over the past twelve months in celebrating and raising awareness of the war hero, original ringmaster and creator of the modern day circus – Newcastle-under-Lyme born Philip Astley, but also it shows that the Philip Astley Project has been hugely successful in putting Newcastle-under-Lyme on the global map as an important upcoming cultural destination,” said Andrew Van Buren.
+“It was wonderful for the Philip Astley Project team to receive this award and recognition, especially as it not only celebrates the amazing work that’s been achieved in celebrating and raising awareness of the war hero, original ringmaster and creator of the modern day circus – Newcastle-under-Lyme born Philip Astley, but also it shows that the Philip Astley Project has been hugely successful in putting Newcastle-under-Lyme on the global map as an important upcoming cultural destination,” said Andrew Van Buren at the time.
 “The amazing team effort and hard work is paying off and I’m proud of what’s been achieved by the hard working team, who all care about our amazing part of the country.”

 Cllr.
-Mark Holland, Newcastle-under-Lyme Borough Council’s Cabinet member for leisure, culture and heritage, said: “Astley died in 1814 but his legacy lives on through the popularity of the modern circus which is performed worldwide.
+Mark Holland, Newcastle-under-Lyme Borough Council’s Cabinet member for leisure, culture and heritage, said about the tourism award: “Astley died in 1814 but his legacy lives on through the popularity of the modern circus which is performed worldwide.
 He has a unique place in the history of our borough and the Council is supporting efforts to not only improve awareness of Astley and his life but also ensure his memory lives on.”

 Andrew Van Buren is himself a world known illusionist and is instrumental in raising awareness for Philip Astley not just in Newcastle-under-Lyme and Staffordshire, but world wide too.